 - Most therapeutic radiographers are based in radiotherapy departments in NHS hospitals or in private hospitals.

 - Jobs are available throughout the UK.
-There is currently a national shortage of therapeutic radiographers (although this varies in differing parts of the UK).
-The recent increase in the number of treatment centres has led to increased flexibility for radiographers looking for work.
+There is currently a national shortage of therapeutic radiographers (although this varies in differing parts of the UK), including those working within sonography and mammography.

 - Self-employment or freelance work is not possible.

 - You must be able to move and manipulate both patients and equipment.